risk-first/website/estimating/Risk-First-Analysis.md

 ### "Fixing The Build"

 Let's look at the last example:  the action to fix the build.
 A lot of development teams might consider this a no-brainer:  "How can we possibly do useful work with an unreliable build process?"
-Equally, a lot of product owners might feel the opposite:  "why is the development team spending time on making their own lives easier when we have a marketing event next week and there are incomplete features?"
+Equally, a lot of product owners might feel the opposite:  "why is the Development Team spending time on making their own lives easier when we have a marketing event next week and there are incomplete features?"

 ![Fixing The Build, v1](/images/generated/estimating/planner/ci-impact.png)